-With the autumn season just around the corner and new clothes dropping in-store every single day, fall style is on the lips of everyone in the fashion world.
-It’s no surprise, then, that everyone is trying to decode the must-have items and pieces to invest in.
+With colder weather just around the corner and new pieces dropping daily, fall style is on the minds of people in the fashion world.
+So it’s no surprise that everyone is trying to decode the must-have items and pieces to invest in.
 But what do the French think about all the looming trends for fall?
-To find out, I decided to speak with some very stylish, in-the-know Parisians to decode how the French feel about clothes for the season ahead.
+To find out, I decided to speak with some in-the-know Parisians to decode how the French feel about clothes for the season ahead.
 Ahead, hear from Audrey Taillée, Lula’s editor in chief, as well as Parisian fashion girl Anne-Victoire Lefevre, as they weigh in about the fashion trends they will be wearing for the season ahead and the ones they’ll be skipping.
 Then shop pieces you’ll be spot on all the cool French girls next month.

 What French Girls Are Skipping: Balaclava Headwear